 2013 Exchange Reports

 Of all the strategic shifts facing health systems in the coming years, none involves so many underlying fundamentals of the business as the shift away from a fee-for-service model of reimbursement to one more based on risk-bearing contracts and population health models.
-At the at the invitation-only HealthLeaders Media CFO Exchange and CEO Exchange events held last fall, senior executives described the shift as a great leap forward with both high potential and a big downside.
+At HealthLeaders Media's 2012 CFO Exchange and CEO Exchange events, senior executives described the shift as a great leap forward with both high potential and a big downside.

 2012 Exchange Reports

 At The Sanctuary in Kiawah Island, S.C., in September 2012, HealthLeaders Media’s second annual CFO Exchange gathered 30 financial leaders from hospitals and health systems across the nation—ranging from several very large systems to a small community hospital, and including not-for-profit, faith-based, and for-profit organizations and academic medical centers—for intensive discussions of their foremost concerns.
 In small roundtable sessions moderated by HealthLeaders editors, the financial officers shared experiences and perspectives with one another, offering solutions in many cases and on other topics expressing uncertainty and frustration.
 Here are highlights of the discussions.